exanauts/ExaData/mp_demand/README.md

 $ python get_load.py rt_hourlysysload_20181002_20181009.csv > scaling_factors.txt
 ```

-These scaling factors are computed hourly.
+These scaling factors are computed hourly for a week horizon.

 If you want to apply finer scale, then use `interpolate.py` in the following way:

 ```bash
 $ python interpolate.py scaling_factors.txt 60
 ```

 The above interpolates each hour to compute scaling factors for each minute.
 As a result, we have 168*60 = 10080 scaling factors.
 A new file will be generated containing these factors with name `scaling_factors_mult_by_60.txt`.